-- Switzerland is ranked very highly internationally in terms of controlling water pollution, and has implemented significant environmental-protection measures as a part of its water-infrastructure planning. - Air quality has improved over the past 25 years, but threshold values of ozone and other are frequently exceeded. - Switzerland recently updated its national climate-change mitigation policy.
-A broad mix of voluntary, regulatory and market-based instruments are expected to produce a reduction in emissions through 2020. - Considerable success has been achieved in the area of waste-management policy, especially with respect to hazardous waste.
-Furthermore, Switzerland's recycling rate is one of the highest worldwide. - Little progress has been made with respect to controlling noise pollution, as 25% to 30% of the population remains exposed to high levels of noise from road and rail traffic. - Soil protection has improved. - Average to high levels of success have been achieved in the area of chemical-management policy. - Policies seeking to prevent the release of hazardous materials into the environment have been very successful. - There has been little success in terms of nature conservation and landscape protection.
+• Switzerland is ranked very highly internationally in terms of controlling water pollution, and has implemented significant environmental-protection measures as a part of its water-infrastructure planning.

+• Air quality has improved over the past 25 years, but threshold values of ozone and other are frequently exceeded.

+• Switzerland recently updated its national climate-change mitigation policy.
+A broad mix of voluntary, regulatory and market-based instruments are expected to produce a reduction in emissions through 2020.

+• Considerable success has been achieved in the area of waste-management policy, especially with respect to hazardous waste.
+Furthermore, Switzerland's recycling rate is one of the highest worldwide.

+• Little progress has been made with respect to controlling noise pollution, as 25% to 30% of the population remains exposed to high levels of noise from road and rail traffic.

+• Soil protection has improved.

+• Average to high levels of success have been achieved in the area of chemical-management policy.

+• Policies seeking to prevent the release of hazardous materials into the environment have been very successful.

+• There has been little success in terms of nature conservation and landscape protection.
 The number of animal and plant species that have become extinct or are at the risk of extinction continues to increase.

+At the time of writing, ecologically sound energy projects were being discussed by parliament.